exelotl/trick/README.md

 ## Overview

-Trick is intended for making command-line tools to wrangle assets for your homebrew projects.
+Trick is intended to allow you to make your own command-line tools to wrangle assets for your homebrew projects.

-Installation
+### Installation

 ```
 $ nimble install trick